Here’s our lowdown on how you can design a space-efficient 1BHK with space-saving interior design ideas!

 A drop-down dining table that goes back into the wall when not in use.
 It is no less than a blessing for a 1 BHK home where there’s hardly any place left to fit in a dining table.
 This drop-down dining table is a custom design with hidden storage and a couple of cushioned seating.
 Isn’t that great?

-A Study-Pull Out
+Interior Design For 1bhk With A Study-Pull Out

 A study unit is a must have an element in every home, be it to survive the work from home culture, to complete late night assignments or for kids to focus!
 But what do you do when you have no space to add one?
 The answer is this chic study-pull out!
 This compact study unit goes back into the bookshelf when not in use, lending back your floor space.